UPDATED JULY 2019

 “The review will consider whether community gaming, trade promotions and lottery activities should continue to be regulated and if so, determine the best approach for these activities.”

-Specifically, the change to trade promotions (or competitions to you and I) will mean that trade promotions with a prize value less than $10,000 will no longer require a permit.
+Specifically, the change to trade promotions (or competitions to you and I) will mean that trade promotions with a prize value less than $10,000 will no longer require a permit, once the Act is passed.

 So when do the changes take effect?